-According to article L.45-9 of the CPCE, public network operators have a right of way on public land roads and on public networks that are part of the public domain (for example underground pipes), except for electronic and communications networks and infrastructures.
-This right is granted by a unilateral administrative authorisation (permission de voirie) provided by the public authority in charge of that public land.
+According to article L.45-9 of the CPCE, public network operators have a right of way on public land roads and on public networks that are part of the public domain (for example, underground pipes), except for electronic and communications networks and infrastructure.
+This right is granted by a unilateral administrative authorisation (permission de voirie) provided by the public authority in charge of the public land in question.

-Regarding other parts of public land, operators have to negotiate a right of way and to enter into a contract (convention d'occupation du domaine public) with the public authority in charge of the considered public land.
+Regarding other parts of public land, operators have to negotiate a right of way and to enter into a contract (convention d'occupation du domaine public) with the public authority in charge of the public land in question.

 Public land occupation can give rise to the payment of fees that are capped by a decree.
-The competent authority makes a decision within two months from the request.
+The competent authority will take a decision within two months from the request.

-The competent authority is the authority in charge of managing the considered public land, i.e. either the one which owns the considered public land or the one to which the management of such public land has been delegated (i.e. another public entity or a private entity such as a concessionaire, for e.g. for highways).
+The competent authority is the authority in charge of managing the public land in question, i.e., either the one which owns such public land or the one to which the management of such public land has been delegated (i.e., another public entity or a private entity such as a concessionaire for, e.g., highways).

-Regarding private land occupation, operators of networks opened to the public benefit from easements on private properties allowing network installation and operation.
+Regarding private land occupation, operators of networks opened to the public benefit from easements on private properties, allowing network installation and operation.